Smartling/mobile-sdk-examples/ios/non-release-builds/AcmeApp/Pods/Target Support Files/Pods-AcmeApp/Pods-AcmeApp-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## Smartling-framework
+## SmartlingFramework

-All text and design is copyright © 2016 Smartling, Inc.
+All text and design is copyright © 2018 Smartling, Inc.

                 All rights reserved.